Stephen Downing (producer): Investigative journalism efforts

-Currently in his 80's, Downing lives in Long Beach, California, where he frequently publishes articles investigating the Long Beach Police Department.
+Downing lived in Long Beach, California, where he frequently published articles investigating the Long Beach Police Department.

 Downing's investigative journalism efforts began after the LBPD shooting of Douglas Zerby by Long Beach police in 2010.
 The Los Angeles District Attorney declined to prosecute the shooting, but a subsequent civil case resulted in a $6.5 million judgement against the city.
-Downing does not take payment for his investigative journalism work, seeing it as a community service.
+Downing did not take payment for his investigative journalism work, seeing it as a community service.

-Since 2010, Downing has uncovered innumerable scandals at the Long Beach Police Department.
-His writings have uncovered mismanagement, incompetence, corruption, abuse, and financial fraud at LBPD.
+From 2010, Downing uncovered innumerable scandals at the Long Beach Police Department.
+His writings uncovered mismanagement, incompetence, corruption, abuse and financial fraud at LBPD.
 This work has received praise from the community, but also criticism from the LBPD and its supporters (including a death threat from a former LBPD officer).

 In 2018, after developing a whistleblower source within the LBPD, Downing worked with the ACLU and Al Jazeera to uncover the LBPD's secret use of disappearing messaging app TigerText.
-Al Jazeera and Downing's publisher, the Long Beach Beachcomber, would publish simultaneous articles on the scandal on September 18, 2018—resulting in LBPD Chief of Police Robert Luna issuing an order that very day ending his departments use of the disappearing message app his department had been using for the last four years.
+Al Jazeera and Downing's publisher, the Long Beach Beachcomber, would publish simultaneous articles on the scandal on September 18, 2018—resulting in LBPD Chief of Police Robert Luna issuing an order that very day ending his department's use of the disappearing message app his department had been using for the last four years.

+Death

+Downing died in Long Beach on November 20, 2025, at the age of 87, from sepsis.